Why Your Brand Needs Best-of-Breed Marketing Technology

 CoreMedia Content Cloud: Tracking Localization Workflows

 To master multi-language, brands need powerful tool support.
 If a campaign is rolled out globally, it should automatically be rendered in every country in the correct language.
-Or when a product is added to a shoppable video, that product should be featured in the preferred language of the user.
+Or when a product is added to a shoppable video, that product should be featured in the user's preferred language.

 CoreMedia Content Cloud comes with sophisticated translation management and tracking.
 The translation of any content maintains a relationship to its source and both are fully versioned.
 This enables full transparency, such as which content hasn’t been translated yet, which has been translated but not recently edited, which sentences need to be retranslated or approved, etc. All of this is managed automatically.